That64Boi/Closedverse-PHP/README.txt

 notes-

-This uses code from Eric and Seth's Cedar and uses CSS and community artwork from the original Closedverse by Arian Kordi and PF2M.
+This uses code from Seth's Cedar and uses CSS and community artwork from the original Closedverse by Arian Kordi and PF2M.
 All credit goes to them for creating these assets.